Updated May 4, 2023

 Difference Between Interpreter and Compiler

-Interpreter vs Compiler is two ways in which a program is executed which are written in a programming or any scripting language.
-When a code is submitted a compiler takes the entire program and it is the compiler’s job to convert it into object code which is stored in a file.
-Compilers are faster when the compilation process is taken into consideration.
-This object code is usually referred to as binary code and once compiled can be directly executed by the machine after linking.
-An interpreter is much faster.
-It directly executes instructions written in any programming language without having the need to convert the code to an object or machine code.
+Interpreter and Compiler are two ways to execute a program written in a programming or scripting language.
+A compiler converts the entire program into object code and stores it in a file.
+Compilers are generally faster due to the compilation process.
+After linking, the machine can execute the resulting binary code An interpreter is much quicker.
+It directly executes instructions in any programming language without converting the code to an object or machine code.

 Below is the top 5 difference between Interpreter vs Compiler

 Key Difference between Interpreter and Compiler

-The most important difference between interpreter vs compiler is that interpreter is made to execute the code now, whereas compiler first prepares the source code and only then execution is done.
-Following are some other Differences between interpreter vs compiler that are evident in the case of these two.
+The most crucial difference between an interpreter vs Compiler is that Interpreter is made to execute the code now.
+In contrast, the Compiler first prepares the source code, and only then is execution done.
+Following are some other differences that are evident in the case of these two.

-- Once a program is compiled no other installations are required.
-Compiler simplifies the process of distribution.
-In addition to this, the code has the ability to perform on one specific platform.
-Here the operating systems may be different or the processor may need different compiler versions of the program.
-The interpreter does not have to worry as the program is already distributed.
-Also, it can be distributed to different users on different platforms.
-But this involves the basic requirement where interpreter must run on particular platforms.
-The code can be distributed when in original form or when it has proceeded and is in the intermediate form.
+- After compiling a program, no further installations are necessary.
+The Compiler simplifies the process of distribution.
+In addition to this, the code can perform on one specific platform.
+Here the operating systems may be different, or the processor may need different compiler versions of the program.
+You can distribute the Interpreter to other users on various platforms without worrying about program distribution.
+But this involves the essential requirement that interpreters must run on particular platforms.
+The code can be distributed in its original form or when it has proceeded and is in the intermediate form.